gssariev/overr-syncerr/README.md

 ## Future plans

--**Add labels to other libraries** - currenlty limited to Movies & Series
+- **Add labels to other libraries** - currenlty limited to Movies & Series

 ## Known issues (WIP)